 If you were injured in a car crash because of another driver’s negligence or recklessness, you could be entitled to financial compensation for your medical bills, lost wages, and pain and suffering.
 To learn more about seeking financial recovery in court, seek the services of a Marion County rear-end accident lawyer.
 Call an experienced attorney at Sevenish Law Firm today to get started on your claim.

 One of the most common causes of rear-end accidents in Marion County is distracted driving.
 Texting while driving, talking on the phone while driving, messing with the radio, or engaging in any other distracting activity behind the wheel could potentially lead to a crash.

-Other common causes of rear-end crashes include:
+What are the most common causes of rear-end collision?

 - Driving while intoxicated

 - Failure to check blind spots when merging or turning

 No matter the cause, a rear-end accident may result in serious injuries for those involved.
 Someone who is injured in a wreck may be able to seek compensation from the at-fault driver with the help of a Marion County rear-end car accident lawyer.

 Many states have laws on the books that automatically assign fault in rear-end collisions.
 In Indiana, however, there is no state law that says the person who hit another person’s car from behind is automatically at fault in a rear-end accident.